Ong Namo Guru Dev Namo

 Chanting “Ong Namo”, or the Adi Mantra, opens every Kundalini yoga practice.
 We call it “tuning in” and it is a mantra that both protects us and connects us to the highest source of wisdom.
 There are many ways to translate it, but one is “I bow to the All-That-Is.
 I bow to the Divine Wisdom within myself.”

-Yogi Bhajan, who brought Kundalini yoga to the west, said that in the Age of Aquarius there would be so many spiritual seekers that there would not be enough gurus to instruct them in paths to enlightenment.
+It has been taught that in the Age of Aquarius there would be so many spiritual seekers that there would not be enough gurus to instruct them in paths to enlightenment.
 We must hone our ability to hear the Guru Dev, the guru within our hearts.
 Our Guru Dev, or higher self, can be the source of all instruction and inspiration.

 A guru is simply an energy that brings you out of darkness (gu = unconsciousness) into light (ru = consciousness).
 It’s that which makes your Light sparkle brighter.
 It is a divine and cosmic teacher, which may act through a person or through you, and always uplifts and enhances your own Divinity.
 One of the translations of Dev is angelic, and we have a part of ourselves that is more angelic than human, which we must learn to hear.